weld/core/wicket/numberguess/readme.txt

 Application," which will launch jetty with the example.
 Then hit http://localhost:8080/

 Make sure to use the jetty profile when building your workspace or running maven goals.
+If you hit problems with classes not found, make sure to clean the project.

 Alternatively, you can deploy to JBoss AS using the build.xml file as usual.